lukejessup/OsimValidationDataset/Data/S01/ExperimentalResults/README.md

 The .mat file contains the experimental metabolic power, fascicle length and electromyography data for each trial that the participant performed.
+View the trialorder cell to find the conditions that you are interested in.